jefmud/bottle_session/README.md

 ```
  secret - required secret for encrypting data
  sessions_dir - the directory to store the sessions in (defaults to './sessions')
- mode - the mode of the session storage, 'memory' or 'file' (defaults to 'memory')
+ cookie_name - the name of the cookie to reference the session (defaults to 'bsession')
+ mode - 'memory', 'file' (defaults to 'memory')
  days - the number of days to keep the session in memory (defaults to 30)
 ```